-Using a compiled set of references from the IPCC AR5 Working Group III Report, we find that the coverage of urban mitigation literature identified here extends to a total of 111 direct citations, out of 9,328 references in the report.
+Using a compiled set of references from the IPCC AR5 Working Group III Report, we find its coverage of the urban mitigation literature that we identify extends to a total of 111 direct citations, out of 9,328 references in the report.
 This low number should be contextualized within the much broader scope of the relevant chapter (Chapter 12: Human Settlements, Infrastructure, and Spatial Planning), which included many issues not queried here.
 The topic structure of these citations suggests a predominant focus of the AR5 chapters on documents that are clearly within the “mitigation-core”, related to urban form, building energy consumption, public transportation, or active travel (Supplementary Materials Fig 2).